 Bread is a bit trickier than cakes, biscuits or pastry, as it very much depends on the amount of gluten in the flour you use.
 You can substitute spelt for strong bread flour, strong wholemeal flour, rye or a combination of flours.
 But you may need to use more or less liquid depending on the absorbency of the flour you’re using.
 You’ll probably need to do more kneading and proving too.

 Keep in Touch

 Thanks for visiting Tin and Thyme.
-If you make anything with wholemeal spelt flour, I’d love to hear how it goes in the comments below or via social media.
+If you make anything with wholemeal spelt flour, I’d love to hear how it goes in the comments below.
+Have you any top tips?
 Do share photos on social media too and use the hashtag #tinandthyme, so I can spot them.

 If you have any further questions, please don’t hesitate to ask.
 I may or may not be able to answer them, but it’s worth a go.

 This post contains affiliate links which are marked with an *.
 If you buy through a link, it won’t cost you any more, but I’ll get a small commission.
 Thanks for your support of the brands and organisations that help to keep Tin and Thyme blithe and blogging.